How to Handle the Formula Shortage and Switching Baby Formula

 “Can’t You Just Breastfeed?”

-This frustrating question has been asked of many mothers of young children—but it’s especially hard to hear during this formula shortage.
+This frustrating question has been asked of many mothers of young children.
 As parents, the number of choices you make for your child is limitless.
 Some are fun—like what color should you paint the nursery—while others require longer deliberation (and with it, perhaps, stress).

 High on that list is thinking about how and what you’ll feed your child.
 And if we had to guess, this was a conversation that started before your child was born as you weighed the decision to breastfeed, formula feed, or a combination of the two.

-But when your preferred choice doesn’t work out (real talk: breastfeeding is hard!) or supply chain issues create a formula shortage and your go-to brand disappears off the shelf, what do you do?
+But when your preferred choice doesn’t work out (real talk: breastfeeding is hard!) or your go-to formula out of stock, what do you do?
 Parents who have been there know that transitioning primary feeding can lead to upset tummies, infant gas, and fussiness.
-If your baby is in the middle of swapping or you’re impacted by the formula shortage, read on for some suggestions on how to manage the change.
+If your baby is in the middle of swapping or you just want to be prepared with a backup option, read on for some suggestions on managing the change.

 - Be prepared for gas.
-If your baby has tummy troubles like gas after eating, their formula could be to blame.
-To help with baby’s gas, our Infants’ Mylicon Gas Drops Original Formula gently breaks down gas and helps promote your baby’s natural ability to expel it.
-If gas is persistent over time, there are a variety of baby formulas available, some specially made for gassy babies with sensitive digestive systems.
+One of the most common side effects when switching to formula is gas.
+If your baby has tummy troubles like gas after eating, their formula could be causing their tummy troubles.
+To help with baby’s gas, our Infants’ Mylicon Gas Drops gently break down gas and help promote your baby’s natural ability to expel it.
+If gas is persistent over time, a variety of baby formulas are available, some specially made for gassy babies with sensitive digestive systems.

 - Start slow.
-Most babies will do just fine with different brands of formula as long as they're the same type, like cow's milk-based, soy, hypoallergenic, etc. However, you might notice that your little one appears not to like the taste or isn’t tolerating the new formula.
+Most babies will do just fine with different formula brands, as long as they're the same type, like cow's milk-based, soy, hypoallergenic, etc. However, you might notice that your little one appears not to like the taste or isn’t tolerating the new formula.
 If this happens (and you have the option), try slowly introducing small amounts of the new formula by mixing it with your regular formula.
-Gradually increase the amount of the new formula over time.
+Gradually increase the ratio of the new formula over time.

 - Stock up on diaper cream.
 Changes in your baby's diet may increase the frequency of stools, which can lead to diaper rash.